Hengle/Folkvangr/FAQs.md

 The Silmarillion: The Mythology, Lore, and Worldbuilding

-Dark Souls: Armor Sets, Interesting NPCs, Level Design, Minimalistic Exposition, Leveling, and UI
+Dark Souls: Armor Sets, Interesting NPCs, Hub Level Design, Minimalistic Exposition, Leveling, and UI

 Legend of Zelda: Dungeons